 - Perform a gap analysis to determine what activities/policies currently exist in the organization and their effectiveness.

 - Set up a software security initiative (SSI) by establishing realistic and achievable goals with defined metrics for success.
 Processes for security activities should be formalized during SSI setup.

 - Invest in hiring and training of employees as well as appropriate tools.

 - Use outside help as needed.

 Your organization already has a secure SDLC implemented?
 Fantastic, well done!
 There is always room for improvement.
-One way to determine your standing is by comparing it with how other organizations built their security program and what activities they perform.
+One way to determine your standing is by evaluating your program based on how other organizations built their security program and what activities they perform.
 The BSIMM (Building Security In Maturity Model) can help with just that.